cjastone/thingspeak_tempmon/README.md

  - **Optional debug data display** for in-field troubleshooting

 ### In-Field Configuration Options
 The sensor is highly configurable in-field, using [WiFiManager](https://github.com/tzapu/WiFiManager) to present a captive portal-based configuration interface.
+The captive portal is loaded when no condfiguration file is present or the "Mode" button is held while cycling power to the device.
 The following options may be configured:

  - **Sensor ID:** A unique identifier to enable identification for error reporting
  - **API Host:** Hostname of the REST API endpoint (e.g. api.thingspeak.com)